heliy/OPIPP/tutorial/estimate_inter_ps.md

 min_distance = natural_mosaic.get_distances().min()
 ```

-To get parameters of the interaction function, you need load estimation results by `R` and then give these data and the value of delta to the `estimate_interaction` method.
+To get parameters of the interaction function, you need load estimation results by `R` and then deliver these data and the value of delta to the `estimate_interaction` method.
 The return is three parameters of the function, as

 ```python
 import numpy as np